mkumar7/DESIGN-PATTERN-IN-JAVA/OBSERVER-PATTERN/README.md

 --------------------------------------------------------
 ## Note :

-1.As per the guidelines for Assignment 2, it is assumed that the input.txt and delete.txt would be well formatted.
+1.As per the guidelines for Assignment, it is assumed that the input.txt and delete.txt would be well formatted.
 Therefore in extension it is assumed:

    a) A case where the formatting per line is not xxxx:T would not exist.